bartekmo/Fortigate_CNF_Training/docs/lab1.md

-# LAB 1: Deploy a fortigatecnf playground for intra-subnet / single vpc
+# LAB 1: intra-subnet single vpc use case

 ## Deploy the environment
 Inside the cloned repo: